mgcavero04/restful/README.md

 # restful
 Basic RESTful web services with Node.js and Express.js Features :
--Get: A list of json items or  just one
+- Get: A list of json items or  just one
--Post
+- Post
--Mongo wire up
+- Mongo wire up
--Search for items
+- Search for items